The MAV Future of Local Government National Conference

 In direct contrast to the Ubers and Airbnbs of the world who destroy local jobs, create precarious work and take profits and tax overseas, bHive is being built in Bendigo from the ground up.
 Bendigo people will build, operate and own the platform that will build over time to provides skill sharing, car sharing, lifts, food sharing, logistics, house sharing, crowdfunding, insurance and lots more.

-bHive Cooperative CoFounders and Directors
+bHive Cooperative CoFounders

 - Julie Miller Markoff – Governance Guru